-4.2.2.3 Wordmark Colors: Positive Image
+4.2.16 Symbol and Wordmark Colors-Positive Image

-The Church wordmark may be reproduced in black or an approved color from the color palette (see 4.2.5).
-Choose colors that give sufficient contrast (often colors 25 and higher) to the wordmark and its background.
+The Church symbol and wordmark may always be reproduced in black or an approved color from the Global Visual Style Guide color palette (see 4.3.4).
+Choose colors that give sufficient contrast (often colors 25 and higher) to the symbol and its background.
 Use discretion when selecting colors to fit the audience and communication purpose.
 Keep in mind the sacred nature of the Savior and the name of His Church.